sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 certain period of time to review each other.
 After this, the reviews are published and the transaction is concluded.

-The default process is built in to Flex Template for Web.
+The default process is built in to Sharetribe Web Template.
 Usually, the easiest way to start defining your own transaction process is by editing the default process.